-This booklet constitutes the Cement Masons and Plasterers Health and Welfare Trust's Plan for Washington Participants and Retirees.
-It describes the benefits available to Participants and their Dependents who reside in Washington or other covered states as of April 1, 2020.

-The Trust maintains a separate Plan for Alaska residents.
-Plan eligibility is based on the Participant's residence (see Definitions section for how this is determined).
+This booklet constitutes the Cement Masons and Plasterers Health and Welfare Trust's Plan for Alaska Participants and Retirees.
+It describes the benefits available to Participants and their Dependents who reside in Alaska as of April 1, 2019.
+The Trust maintains a separate Plan for Washington residents.
+Plan eligibility is based on the Participant's residence (see Defined Terms section for how this is determined).
 The Trust does not allow an individual Participant or Dependent to be eligible in both the Washington and Alaska Plans.

 The Plan is funded by employer contributions called for under Collective Bargaining Agreements and Associate Agreements, and investment earnings thereon.
 Self-payments are also made for continuation coverage and Retiree Coverage.
 Funds are deposited into a tax exempt, nonprofit trust which is administered by the Board of Trustees.
 The medical, prescription drug, dental, vision, and weekly disability benefits provided by the Plan are self-insured.
-In lieu of self-funded dental benefits, Participants may elect an insured dental option provided by an insurance company authorized to do business in the State of Washington.
 The Plan maintains stop-loss insurance to limit exposure on medical claims.
-Life insurance and accidental death and dismemberment benefits are insured by a company authorized to do business in the State of Washington.
+Life insurance and accidental death and dismemberment benefits are insured.